marwey/ha-3tier-app-workshop/content/workshop/lab2.md

 ![Figure 4](/images/rds4.png)

-When prompted about the Master password, you can either click on Auto generate a password or create your own – in either case please make sure you write down the password as it will be required a few steps further when setting up the DB connectivity of the Wordpress instances.
+When prompted about the Master password, you can either click on Auto generate a password or create your own – in either case please make sure you write down the password as it will be required a few steps later when setting up the DB connectivity of the Wordpress instances.

 ![Figure 5](/images/rds5.png)